tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 ### Initializing Tensor Data

-Currently, when creating tensors, temporary buffers must be allocated by the user to collect the initial data and copy it to the tensor memory (see [this link](https://github.com/tensorflow/tensorflow/blob/a6003151399ba48d855681ec8e736387960ef06e/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L187) for example).
+Currently, when creating tensors, temporary buffers that contains the initial data are allocated by the user and copied to the tensor memory (see [this link](https://github.com/tensorflow/tensorflow/blob/a6003151399ba48d855681ec8e736387960ef06e/tensorflow/java/src/main/java/org/tensorflow/Tensor.java#L187) for example).
 In most cases, temporary buffers won't be required anymore by writing the initial tensor data directly into the native tensor buffer.